 - Add the Lemon grass

-- Combine 2 cloves of garlic, ginger, char sui sauce, rice vinegar, fish sauce, soy sauce, sugar in a bowl and stir to combine.
+- Combine garlic, ginger, char sui sauce, rice vinegar, fish sauce, soy sauce, sugar in a bowl and stir to combine.

 - Trim fat from the pork if necessary.
 Pour sauce over the pork and cover the slow cooker.